 The Association of State Dam Safety Official’s mission is to advance and improve the safety of dams by supporting the dam safety community and state dam safety programs, raising awareness of dam safety issues, facilitating cooperation, providing a forum for the exchange of information, representing dam safety interests before governments, providing outreach programs, and creating a unified community of dam safety advocates.

-The Association of Watershed and Stormwater Professionals is a national network of professionals dedicated to advancing the state-of-the-art in watershed and stormwater management.
+The Center for Watershed Protection is a national network of professionals dedicated to advancing the state-of-the-art in watershed and stormwater management.

 Ecological Society of America (ESA) http://www.esa.org/